 Advertising - RCR uses advertising to promote its programs among the audience it serves.
 The production costs of advertising are expensed as incurred.
-The advertising costs totaled \$3,140 for the year ended December 31, 2019.
+The advertising costs totaled \$0 and \$3,140 for the years ended December 31, 2020 and 2019, respectively.